lentzi90/kube-ops/README.md

 ## Quick start

-The cluster is set up and provisioned by running `vagrant up`.
+The cluster is set up and provisioned by running `vagrant up --provider libvirt`.

 If you wish to run playbooks manually from the host, do it like this:
 ```